 The above is a very concise summary of information available at simplypsychology.org, references and are the specific pages.
 Items are generated and refined to cover these criteria.
 However, there is one massive glaring error is the process: at no point does it make sense to treat the scores as numbers and add them together.
 The responses are ordinal this means we have no numerical information about the responses.
 In the “height” example, we could define “short” as “under 6 feet” or “under 4 feet” and if we were in a world with no way to directly measure height (analogous to the situation of trying to numerically measure depression or another psychological attribute) we wouldn’t know which was true.
 This means that we don’t actually know how much taller “tall” people are than “short” people.
 Consequently, summing the responses (or doing any sort of maths with them) makes no sense.

 Calling something “23” does not make it a number.
 You are simply labelling it with a number.

-I have never seen a single piece of literature try to defend the summation of Likert items, so I can only assume that researchers are using an “it works okay” justification.
+I have never seen a single piece of literature try to defend the summation of Likert items, so I can only assume that researchers are using the “it works okay” justification.
 However, I do not think it is sensible to do something totally illogical just because it works okay.
 It is preferable to use a method that actually applies to the data you have.
 For this reason my PhD will provide a sound method and workflow for analysing Likert-type items using ordinal probit models, which treats the data correctly and still allows us to access estimates for the latent variable.

 *There’s also the more complex construct validity which relates to the theoretical basis of the attribute of interest, refer to for more information.